Let’s pay it off

 When we pay the debt, we prevent a future bond sale, for Congress has already funded the current bonds.
 The money becomes available to loan.
 As borrowers pay it back, principal and interest reduce the debt more, and, in turn, become available to loan or invest.
 These loans are varied.
 First, to homeowners at 3.5% on a five year note for compressors and conversions to use their natural gas as a transportation fuel.
 Then to victims of usury, at 8 % on three, five or seven year notes, paying off their debt while reducing ours, and saving them money.
 Each payment reduces the national debt and becomes available to loan again.

 Banks will start to lower interest rates to maintain market share.
-They can pass their troubled loans to the debt fund, reducing their loan loss, while the IRS can collect on them, or count defaults as taxable income.
+They can pass their troubled loans to the debt fund, reducing their loan loss, while the IRS can collect on defaults, and count them as taxable income.
+This will also make defaulters less eligible for government assistance.

-Bring the illegal alien out of the shadows.
-Let him pay 10% of his income for 10 years to the debt, and live free, demanding a fair wage for his work.
+Bring the undocumented out of the shadows.
+Let him pay 10% of his income to the debt, and live free, demanding a fair wage for his work.
 He pays on his tax return.
 His 1040 becomes his Green Card.
-The need for ICE and the Border Patrol, as well as the expense of Immigration Court will decline.
+The need for ICE and the Border Patrol, as well as the expense of Immigration Court, will decline.

 Decriminalize the use of drugs, and license vendors to ensure purity and quality, and the need for DEA will decrease.
 Property crime will slow, and the costs of law enforcement and the need for prisons will decrease.